ARMmbed/mbed-client-linux-example/README.md

   - For example, if your server's IP address is `123.123.123.123`, you would enter `ip.addr == 123.123.123.123` and press Enter.
 5. Power up your mbed board and press the **RESET** button.

-You should see the endpoint after it has registered with the mbed Device Server.
+You should see the endpoint once it has registered with the mbed Device Server.

 ### Testing the LWM2M Client example application with the mbed Device Server